Updated October 2022

 You’d be surprised how often this happens, in all the excitement of the engagement you’ll want to shout it from the rooftops!
 Of course, it’s totally up to you how you share your news, but just think do you want your parents or gran, to find out you’re engaged because their neighbour found out on Facebook?

-Don’t you want to be able to tell as many people in person as possible just to see the excitement on their faces and to relive you engagement?
+Don’t you want to be able to tell as many people in person as possible just to see the excitement on their faces and to relive your engagement?

 Don’t book anything (…yet!)

 It’s exciting getting engaged and you’ll no doubt have tonnes of ideas about what you want your wedding day to be.
 You’ll start looking around at lots of venues and other suppliers – it’s all part of the fun of getting engaged and that’s great!
-But don’t make any bookings until you’ve got a really clear idea of what you want your wedding day to be.
-Just enjoy being engaged for a bit while, talk through your wedding day dreams and aspirations.
+But don’t make any bookings until you’ve got a really clear idea of what you want your wedding day to be and your budget.
+Just enjoy being engaged for a while, and talk through your wedding day dreams and aspirations.

 It can be really tempting to book an appointment at a bridal boutique as soon as you’re engaged and get your dress sorted ASAP.
-However, remember over the course of your engagement you’ll see hundreds of dresses, you may tire of yours or see others you prefer.
+However, remember over the course of your engagement you’ll see hundreds of dresses, you may change your mind or see others you prefer.

 Don’t feel you have to listen to everyone’s advice (but do be polite about it)

 The minute you get engaged, you’ll find out that everyone has an opinion on your wedding.
 People seem to all know the best things for your wedding, the things you simply must do and of course there’s all the traditions that you simply must follow.
 I could (and probably will) write a whole blog about the traditions and why you should ignore most of them!

 Remember, it’s YOUR wedding – do it your way!